ossc-db/pg_bulkload/README.md

 pg_bulkload
 ===========

-This is a pg_bulkload repository for personal usage, NOT the official one.
+This is an alternative repository of pg_bulkload.

+Though the original CVS repository  is well-known, I feel easy to use GIT to daily develop.

-Official development and release of tar balls and RPMs is on pgfoundry :http://pgfoundry.org/projects/pgbulkload
+The release of tar balls and RPMs is on pgfoundry :http://pgfoundry.org/projects/pgbulkload .